cookiecutter/cookiecutter/README.rst

 * `cookiecutter-flask-minimal`_ : Minimal but production-ready Flask project template with no other dependencies except for Flask itself.
 * `cookiecutter-flask-skeleton`_ : Flask starter project.
 * `cookiecutter-bottle`_ : A cookiecutter template for creating reusable Bottle projects quickly.
+* `cookiecutter-chalice`_ : A template to create serverless apps based on AWS Lambda using Chalice microframework.
 * `cookiecutter-openstack`_: A template for an OpenStack project.
 * `cookiecutter-docopt`_: A template for a Python command-line script that uses `docopt`_ for arguments parsing.
 * `cookiecutter-quokka-module`_: A template to create a blueprint module for Quokka Flask CMS.